Rebekah Marsh

 AACN Board

-President
+Immediate Past President

-Rebekah Marsh, BSN, RN, CCRN, serves as president of the American Association of Critical-Care Nurses (AACN) from July 1, 2025, through June 30, 2026, after completing a term as president-elect from July 1, 2024, through June 30, 2025.
-She was a director on the AACN board from July 1, 2020, through June 30, 2023, including a term as secretary from July 1, 2022, through June 30, 2023.
+Rebekah Marsh, BSN, RN, CCRN, serves a one-year term as immediate past president of the American Association of Critical-Care Nurses (AACN) Board of Directors and co-chair of the AACN – AACN Certification Corporation Nominating Committee from July 1, 2026, through June 30, 2027.
+Marsh completed terms as president from July 1, 2025, through June 30, 2026, and president-elect from July 1, 2024, through June 30, 2025.
+She was also a director on the AACN board from July 1, 2020, through June 30, 2023, including a term as secretary from July 1, 2022, through June 30, 2023.

 Marsh earned a Bachelor of Science in Nursing at the University of Washington (UW) School of Nursing and has spent the entirety of her nursing career at Harborview Medical Center, UW Medicine, Seattle.
 She began as a staff nurse in the Neuroscience ICU and has been a preceptor, charge nurse and assistant nurse manager, and currently serves as a clinical nurse educator for acute care/telemetry.
 In 2024, she was nominated as Harborview Nurse Leader of the Year for leading her organization to implement the AACN Healthy Work Environment Standards.

 As a second-career nurse, educator and artist, Marsh embodies the blending of art and science in nursing and nursing education.
 Before nursing, she studied art, which informs and inspires her nursing practice.
 Marsh’s ECG courses include references to classic paintings and kinetic dance movements to help learners better understand and interpret ECGs.
-In 2022 and 2023, she designed the Nurses’ Week artwork for Harborview Medical Center.
+In 2022 and 2023, she designed the Nurses Week artwork for Harborview Medical Center.
 She can find art in anything!

 Marsh finds purpose and joy in the empowerment of direct care nurses to lead practice improvement from the bedside.
-As an alumna of the AACN Clinical Scene Investigator (CSI) Academy, she was given the opportunity, tools and resources to implement a change initiative on her unit.
+As an alumna of AACN Clinical Scene Investigator (CSI) Academy, she was given the opportunity, tools and resources to implement a change initiative on her unit.
 She continues to pay that forward by mentoring clinical staff nurses who pursue evidence-based practice and nurse-led quality improvement projects.
-Marsh has cofacilitated the daylong NTI preconference on AACN CSI Academy concepts, and she is proud to be the first CSI nurse to serve as AACN president.
+Marsh has cofacilitated the daylong NTI preconference on AACN CSI Academy concepts, and she is proud to be the first CSI nurse who served as AACN president.